gavinln/airflow-local/README.md

 7. List queues and the hello queue is not displayed docker exec -ti $RMQ rabbitmqctl list_queues

+### Connect to RabbitMQ using Celery

+1. Start the Celery worker
+export PYTHONPATH=/vagrant/scripts
+celery -A tasks worker --loglevel=info

+2. Call the task
+export PYTHONPATH=/vagrant/scripts
+python -c "from tasks import add; add.delay(2, 3)"

 ## Connect to Postgres using Psycopg2 and SQLAlchemy

+### Connect to Postgres only using Psycopg2

 1. Test connection using Psycopg2
 http://initd.org/psycopg/docs/usage.html

+### Connect to Postgres using Psycopg2 and SQLAlchmey

 2. Test connection using SQLAlchemy